 Every winter, Formula One retreats and reinvents itself.
 Rules change, drivers swap teams, and the cars mutate.
 F1 teams face the most relentless and compressed development cycle that exists.
-It is R&D in real time, and the teams that get it wrong can be at the back of the grid for the rest of the year, and the years that follow.
+It is R&D in real-time, and the teams that get it wrong can be at the back of the grid for the rest of the year, and the years that follow.
+These detailed machines require small improvements that will not interfere with the intricate operating system.
 While development continues all year, and car performance ebbs and flows, getting it wrong pre-season is usually catastrophic.

 Consistency and excellence

-So the stakes are high. teams that are unsuccessful will struggle to attract sponsorship and can disappear.
+So the stakes are high.
+Each team will experience successes and failures from year to year.
+Teams that are unsuccessful for long periods will struggle to attract sponsorship and can disappear.
 Teams have swelled in size as technology has transformed the sport.
 Data defines everything.
 Ten years ago the frontier was wind tunnels and computational fluid dynamics, now it is AI and predictive analytics.
 The old rules governing reliability and speed are changing, as real-world testing gives way to virtualisation.

 Demand for precision

-This puts enormous demands on planning and workflow.
+Rapid innovation puts enormous demands on planning and workflow.
 The lower and lower engineering tolerances involve exacting precision.
 And it’s a huge test on a human level, as teams are tested under enormous pressure, away from home for 21 weekends a year.
-The premium is on consistent performance, from technical excellence to perfect pit wall judgement calls.
-While in the old days an individual with exceptional engineering talent could make an enormous difference, the focus now is on leaders, teamwork and data-driven strategy.
+The premium is on consistent performance, from technical excellence to perfect pit wall judgment calls.
+While in the old days an individual with exceptional engineering talent could make an enormous difference, the focus now is on leaders, teamwork, and data-driven strategy.

 Parallels with business

 The parallels with business are clear.
-When a team of mechanics heads out of the garage to prepare for a pit stop, everyone must know their role, they must be drilled, they must all be committed to achieving the same outcome, and they must be able to manage the weight of expectation.
+As a team prepares for the grand prix, they must employ brilliant engineering with a keen eye for detail.
+Teams must learn from past mistakes and stay engaged in their long-term goal.
+When a team of mechanics heads out of the garage to prepare for a pit stop, everyone must know their role.
+They must be drilled, they must all be committed to achieving the same outcome, and they must be able to manage the weight of expectation.
 While a professional team in the business world will rarely have to concentrate all their energies into a few seconds of high intensity, the importance of bonding as a team and working together is just as profound.